Retrial barred if mistrial declared

-Retrial barred if mistrial declared after jeopardy attaches and before findings under R.C.M.
-915(c)(2) if
+Retrial barred if a mistrial is declared after jeopardy attaches and before findings R.C.M.
+915(c)(2)

 Defense objects and judge abuses discretion.
 Burtt v.
 Schick , 23 M.J.
 140 (C.M.A.
 1986).
 Trial counsel requested mistrial when defense divulged accomplice’s sentence.
 Granted over defense objection; abuse of discretion, double jeopardy barred retrial. – or –